-About two years ago, I got my official roommate and residential college assignment.
+About three years ago, I got my official roommate and residential college assignment.
 As someone who had looked forward to decorating my room for years, I knew the coordinators had done a good job when my roommate sent over swatches of the colors she planned on using.
 After that, it was a scramble to try and find room dimensions, buy items on Amazon and finally make a last minute dash to the nearest Target.

 If you’ve been too busy to plan your dorm decor or think you don’t care at all what your room might end up like, I’m going to tell you right now: A dorm room without decoration truly looks like a prison cell.
 When you have people over for crawl st--- um, late night chats, it’s nice to show off your room and have a cozy place to chill.
 Even if you use your room only for sleeping, coming back home after a stressful day to a comforting and personal space--a space that’s yours--is not something to sneeze at.
 The key is to use simple design concepts to transform your new space into a refuge by somewhat color coordinating, working with what you have and adding personal touches.